 One For All - Izuku Midoriya And All Might

-While the quirk affords its user incredible physical strength, enough to break down a wall or defeat an opponent with a single punch, it can be dangerous in a body that isn't powerful enough to handle it.
+While the quirk affords its user incredible physical strength - enough to break down a wall or defeat an opponent with a single punch - it can be dangerous in a body that isn't powerful enough to handle it.
 When Izuku is first getting used to his new quirk, he breaks his bones every time he tries to use it.
-As he develops techniques for evenly distributing his powers, and strengthens his bones and muscle fibers, it becomes a far more useful ability.
+As he develops techniques for evenly distributing his powers, as well as strengthens his bones and muscle fibers, it becomes a far more useful ability.

 Rewind - Eri